mitsu3s/mitsu3s/README.md

 ## Research:

-I'm researching overlay network protocols and their extension methods at @Pluslab.
+Researching overlay network protocols and their extension methods at @Pluslab.
-Currently, I focus on extending overlay networks for real-world deployment and developing external terminals compatible with IoT devices.

 ## Study:

-I'm studying networking concepts and architectures, aiming to design practical infrastructure with Kubernetes and other deployment tools.
+Exploring infrastructure technologies related to system operations.

 ## Languages and Tools: